 Unsurprisingly, U.S based crypto exchanges will have to comply with the new directive issued by FinCEN since are registered as financial institutions under the Bank Secrecy Act.
 Part of their obligation includes setting up “appropriate systems to comply with all relevant sanctions requirements.”

-Launching A National Cryptocurrency To Bypass U.S Sanctions
+Launching a CBDC to Bypass U.S Sanctions

 As Coinfomania reported in August, Iran has been stepping up plans to launch its own Central Bank Backed Digital Currency (CBDC).